vinkamath/podcast_summarizer/README.md

 # Podcast Summarization Tool

-A powerful CLI tool that downloads podcasts from Spotify URLs, transcribes them using OpenAI's Whisper, and generates intelligent summaries using Google's Gemini Flash 2.5 API.
+A powerful CLI tool that downloads podcasts from YouTube and other platforms, transcribes them using OpenAI's Whisper, and generates intelligent summaries using Google's Gemini Flash 2.5 API.

 ## Features

-- 🎵 **Download podcasts** from Spotify URLs using spotdl
+- 🎵 **Download podcasts** from YouTube and other platforms using yt-dlp
 - 🎤 **Transcribe audio** with OpenAI Whisper (multiple model sizes available)
 - 🤖 **Generate summaries** with Google Gemini Flash 2.5 (brief, comprehensive, or bullet points)
 - ⚡ **Chunked processing** for long episodes with automatic time-based segmentation